The Greatest Lie – Nonduality & the Myth of Negation

 This opened a core of responsibility.
 I knew nothing about how to move forward, to find form, to grow, or how to be here.
 But I knew that this ‘being here’ cannot be undone by death.
 We can create, destroy, form and transform, but there is no option to cease to exist.

-The upcoming book Stillness of the Wind is based on that fundamental insight – that we are not able to negate anything that we are.
+The upcoming book Nondual Therapy: The Psychology of Awakening is based on that fundamental insight – that we are not able to negate anything that we are.
 We can however, allow transformation and more specifically, the transformation of beliefs, reflexes, and energetic patterns based on a freezing of who we thought we are, and what we thought we are.

 We are living beings, and being itself is in perpetual motion: it’s not a stable object.
 This being is radically free, spiralling through and around core existential qualities: the qualities of our true nature.